PaulStovell/OctoDB/README.md

    [Document("machines\{id}.json")] class Machine ...

 For a given document type, the same ID can be used - for example, "acme" could be used as the ID of both a project and a machine in the example above, but two projects named "acme" would not be possible.

+## Implementation

+Internally, OctoDB uses [libgit2sharp](https://github.com/libgit2/libgit2sharp) to interact with the Git repository, and JSON.NET to serialize documents.

+When reading/querying, OctoDB reads from Git trees and blobs directly, allowing different sessions to use different commits as a reference point.
+When committing a write session, the file system is used.
+Since there is only one write operation active at any one time (due to the write lock) there is no conflict.

+OctoDB always commits to the `master` branch of the Git repository.